-Free pattern for an adorable Crochet Toddler Cocoon Shrug.
-Its as easy as making a large rectangle and cleverly sewing it together.
+Free pattern for an adorable Toddler Crochet Cocoon Shrug.
+It’s as easy as making a large rectangle and cleverly sewing it together.
 Add some ribbing and you have a beautiful garment!
-Keep scrolling for the full pattern instructions.

 Have you ever tried to photograph a toddler?
 I think people who are professional photographers, especially those working with kids, are some sort of magical!

-My almost 3-year-old is generally very willing and eager to help, but put her in the toddler cocoon shrug and ask her to pose and all sorts of shenanigans break lose.
+My almost 3-year-old is generally very willing and eager to help, but put her in the crochet cocoon shrug and ask her to pose and all sorts of shenanigans break lose.

 It doesn’t help that I think she is magical too.
 I kept having to remind myself that I was shooting the shrug and not the adorable little creature wearing it.

 One thing you cannot tell from the photos, is how amazing the finished shrug feels.
-I need to take a minute to rave about Lion Brand 24/7 cotton.
-The cotton is so smooth and shiny and it drapes beautifully!
-It was easy to work with and it looks professional – I don’t know another word for it.
+Lion Brand 24/7 Cotton is perfect for this project.
+The yarn is so smooth and shiny and it drapes beautifully!

 Crochet Toddler Cocoon Shrug